cryptodevhub/site/wiki/ethereum-virtual-machine/security.md

 If you're reading the GitHub version linked above you'll also benefit from updates contributed by the community.

+## Smart Contract Attack Vectors

+The [Smart Contract Attack Vectors](https://github.com/KadenZipfel/smart-contract-attack-vectors) repository is a collection of security vulnerabilities and mitigation strategies for EVM-based Smart Contract projects.

+Browsing through the various writeups one can learn about attacks and vulnerabilities such as reentrancy, honeypots, signature malleability, incorrect inheritance order and more.

 ## Building Secure Smart Contracts

 The [Building Secure Smart Contracts](https://github.com/crytic/building-secure-contracts) project by Trail of Bits is a hands-on resource with guidelines and training material to learn how to write secure Smart Contracts.